Telefonica/iot-utils/README.md

 - Network and hostname
 NOTE: Configure name distinct as localhost.localdomain.
-Simple name: centos Configure
+Simple name: centos Configure adapters:
-One NIC enp0s3 automatic connected required IPV4 Annotate IP and add to putty for later access
+  - NIC enp0s3: Automatically connect to this network and require IPV4 Annotate IP and add to putty for later access
+  - NIC enp0s8: Automatically connect to this network and require IPV4
+  - NIC enp0s9: Automatically connect to this network and require IPV4

-- Date and time
+- Date and time: Europe/Madrid.
+Then click in Done
-Date Madrid with NTP

 - Language support add Español España